 I say Delmer Daves ‘made’ it: he both wrote and directed Drum Beat, so there are few others to blame.
 Excuses?
-It was made for Alan Ladd’s production company Jaguar, so perhaps it was constrained by that.
+It was made for Alan Ladd’s production company Jaguar, set up so that the sar could cash in on his Shane fame, so perhaps it was constrained by that.
 It was for Warners rather than Fox, so maybe the studio insisted on its being bad (most of its early 50s Westerns were).
 Another reason might be that Arrow was a distinctly liberal film and four years had passed since Broken Arrow, years in which McCarthyism had really taken hold: maybe now films in which liberalism is shown to fail (the peace council scene) and the necessity for war against the enemy is apparent (whoever the far right considered to be enemies at the time, communists, probably) were more likely to succeed.
 And 1950s Hollywood was hardly noted for its courageous stand in favor of minorities, or free speech.

 The hero is an Indian fighter, which isn’t a terribly good start.
 True, Daves seeks to play this down.
 Johnny McKay (Ladd) is an ex-Indian fighter, charged in the opening scene by a peace-loving President Ulysses S Grant (Hayden S Rorke) with being a peace commissioner to tame the Modocs without gunplay.
 Yes, Modocs – we are on the California/Oregon border this time.
 Of course the Modocs are indistinguishable from Hollywood Apaches; they are kitted out by central casting with standard costumes and have the obligatory red headbands and Winchesters.
 They do that ug-speak, even when talking to each other.
 “Me want fight bluecoats”, that kind of thing.
 Oh dear.
 But McKay never quite manages this peace business, and under his watch Modocs are killed here and there (though he doesn’t actually shoot them himself).
 Finally he persuades Grant that this peace malarkey is not on, and he resumes Indian fighting.

 The Indian chief isn’t a noble and statesmanlike Jeff Chandler, either.
 It’s Charles Bronson, in his first major role since leaving his Buchinsky moniker behind him, as Modoc supremo Captain Jack.
-He’s a 2D Indian baddy, and the film essentially blames him for the trouble.
-With breath-taking hypocrisy, Daves has McKay say to the chief, “We could have saved a lot of lives, Jack, if you hadn’t grabbed country that wasn’t yours.”
+He’s a one-dimensional Indian baddy, and the film essentially blames him for the trouble.
+Daves has McKay say to the chief, with breath-taking effrontery, “We could have saved a lot of lives, Jack, if you hadn’t grabbed country that wasn’t yours.”
 History is thus rewritten so that it was the Indians who took land that wasn’t theirs.

 Daves wrote that the film was “almost a documentary about the wars conducted by the Modoc Indians, made in a manner which conforms totally to the truth.”
 Notice that it was a war “conducted by the Modoc Indians”, as if the whites had nothing to do with it.
 And if this film “conforms totally to the truth”, then I am a Dutchman.
-I don't mind Westerns that are historical hooey but I do get annoyed when they claim to be factual and aren't.
+I don't mind Westerns that are historical hooey, that's part of their charm, but I do get annoyed when they claim to be factual and aren't.

 Chapter 10 of Dee Brown’s Bury My Heart at Wounded Knee is entitled The Ordeal of Captain Jack, and while I am the first to admit that Dee Brown may not be primus inter pares when cold, dispassionate history is written, I nevertheless prefer to accept this version than Delmer Daves’s.